doctrine/mongodb-odm/docs/en/reference/reference-mapping.rst

           profile:
             simple: true

-Now when you create a new reference to a Profile only a ``MongoId`` instance will be stored in the ``profile`` field.

-Benefits:

-- Smaller amount of storage used.
-- Performance and simple indexing.
+Now, the ``profile`` field will only store the ``MongoId`` of the referenced Profile document.

+Simple references reduce the amount of storage used, both for the document itself and any indexes on the reference field; however, simple references cannot be used with discriminators, since there is no `DBRef`_ object in which to store a discriminator value.

 Cascading Operations
 --------------------

-By default Doctrine will not cascade any ``UnitOfWork`` operations to referenced documents so if wish to have this functionality you must explicitly enable it:
+By default, Doctrine will not cascade any ``UnitOfWork`` operations to referenced documents.
+You must explicitly enable this functionality:

 .. configuration-block::